THargreaves/beginners-python/README.md

 # Beginner's Python

-_Session material and solutions for the Beginner's Python course at the AstraZeneca Code Club_
+_Session material and solutions for the Beginner's Python course taught by WDSS_

 Spotted a mistake, dead link, or have suggestions for improvements?
 Report these [here](https://github.com/warwickdatascience/beginners-python/issues/new)